-The proposed 4 percent income surtax is fundamentally different and far riskier than previous initiative petitions because it is a change to the state's Constitution.
+The so-called millionaire's or fair share ballot question is fundamentally different and far riskier than previous initiative petitions because it is a change to the state's Constitution.
 This means that the Legislature lacks the authority to amend or repeal the language when the flaws in the proposal inevitably surface.

-At some point when the Legislature concludes that the income surtax is harmful to the state and must be changed, it must first approve a constitutional amendment by a majority of the 200 members in two successive Constitutional Conventions.
+Should the Legislature conclude that the millionaire's tax in its present form is harmful to the state and must be changed, it must first approve a constitutional amendment by a majority of the 200 members in two successive Constitutional Conventions.
 Only then could the initiative be placed before the voters on the next general election ballot, and a majority must approve to make the change.
-That means that should the surtax pass in the 2022 November ballot to take effect January 1, 2023, it would take another 4 years before any modifications or corrections could take place.
+That means the millionaire's tax and its impact on the state's economy cannot be adjusted or repealed until January 1, 2023 at the earliest.